 The rest of western Montana – which is generally wetter than lands east of the Continental Divide – is home to 20 or so species of orchid, from showy Fairy Slippers to subtle Twayblades.
 About 23 species have been identified in Glacier National Park, with a dozen or so generally easy to spot.
 East of the divide, a dozen or more orchids live along the front range of the Rocky Mountains.
 There, they thrive in wild pockets that are protected from cattle and humans.

-One of the best ways to find orchids is to join Steve Wirt on one of his adult field courses in Glacier National Park.
-For 30 years, Wirt has studied the mysteries of these “belly flowers” – which he named because you sometimes must get down on your belly to find and appreciate them.
-The 2009 classes are set for June 13 and 20, and offer an introduction not only to orchid identification but also to the ecology in which these most beautiful and secretive wildflowers thrive.
+One of the best ways to find orchids is to join Steve Wirt on one of his adult field courses for Glacier Institute, in Glacier National Park.
+For over 30 years, Wirt has studied the mysteries of these “belly flowers” – which he named because you sometimes must get down on your belly to find and appreciate them.
+His classes offer an introduction not only to orchid identification but also to the ecology in which these most beautiful and secretive wildflowers thrive.

-Wirt’s all-day field trips begin at 8:30, run until 5 p.m., and emphasize the importance of protecting wildflower habitat.
+Wirt’s all-day field trips begin at 7:00 a.m., run until approximately 5 p.m., and emphasize the importance of protecting wildflower habitat.

-Called “Glacier’s Precious Beauties,” the classes begin at the Glacier Park Field Camp Meeting Hall before heading out.
+Called “Glacier’s Orchids,” the classes begin at the Glacier Park Field Camp Meeting Hall before heading out.
 Participants should bring a sack lunch, snacks and water, as well as weather-appropriate clothing.
 The courses include a brief slide-show, as well as easy, short hikes, with some off-trail travel, but nothing rigorous.
-Cost is $65.
+Cost is $100.
 For more information, visit http://www.glacierinstitute.org.

 Orchids are delicate, and a misplaced boot can eliminate an entire clutch of flowers.
 Walk with care, and never, ever, pick the flowers.
 And to better enjoy your search, thumb through books such as “Plants of Waterton-Glacier National Parks,” by Richard J. Shaw and Danny On, or “Rocky Mountain Wild Flowers,” distributed by the National Museums of Canada.
 Guide books are handy at home, and on the trail, too.